 Choosing to love

 You can improve your opportunities for romance by getting out and choosing to sacrificially love people.
 Or, you can opt for selfish or reclusive behavior and diminish your relational prospects.
 The quality of your social life hinges on the choices you make.

 Does God promise you a spouse?
 Yes, a spiritual one.
 If you are part of the Church, you are part of the bride of Jesus Christ.
 Does God promise you an earthly spouse?
 No. This isn’t a promise that’s made in the Bible.
-So rather than expecting God to provide you a husband or wife, maybe it’s time for you to ask God to show you how love Him more.
+So rather than expecting God to provide you with a husband or wife, maybe it’s time for you to ask God to show you how to love him and others more.

 God wants your spiritual marriage to be your heart’s primary source of love and acceptance.
 Relationships are the avenues to express his love to others.
 And the bonus is, the more you love other people, the more you are filled with a passion for Jesus.

 God may not orchestrate a passionate romance on earth, but he does promise a life of passion to enjoy with him.
 And that’s all the love you’ll ever need.